abhayrobotics/linkedIn-clone/README.md

 ## Features to add

+- login page✅
-- login page
+- login Error Handling✅
-- firebase authentication
+- firebase authentication✅
 - Header
 - icon in header + search functionality
 - create a post :like share comment , reply to a comment